How Many Hours Should I Study for the GMAT?

 Follow a Linear, Structured Study Plan

-Here’s the thing: to achieve GMAT Focus success, you must learn a TON of material.
+Here’s the thing: to achieve GMAT success, you must learn a TON of material.
 So, how long to prepare for the GMAT greatly depends on how efficient your study plan is.
 Unfortunately, many test-takers make the mistake of preparing in a random, haphazard way.
 Studying in such a way tends to lead to wasted time and insufficient GMAT preparedness.
 Instead, focus on one topic at a time and practice it until you achieve mastery.

 TTP PRO TIP: